 - To determine when the claim and account for input tax should be made based on the date of the tax invoice

-Pro Tax Tip: The use of good accounting software can keep you up to date and will help in the calculation of taxes and make the invoicing process much simpler.
+Pro Tax Tip: Quality accounting software can keep you up to date, helping you calculate your taxes while making the invoicing process much simpler.

 When do you include GST on your sales?

-There are certain rules when you apply and charge the GST.
-Most goods and services will incur the GST charge, in which you’ll pass on the 10% flat rate to your customers.
+There are certain rules governing when you should apply and charge the GST.
+Most goods and services will incur the GST charge, meaning you’ll pass on the 10% flat rate to your customers.
+However, some goods and services are GST-free.

 - Most basic food products